Albert II of Monaco: Personal life

-In 2016, Albert purchased Princess Grace's childhood home in East Falls, Philadelphia, which was originally built by her father Jack Kelly Sr. Upon acquiring it, he stated the house might be used as a museum space or as offices for the Princess Grace Foundation.
-Prince Albert does not have direct ownership of the Prince's Palace, but does possess personal homes in both La Turbie and Marchais.
+In 2016, Albert purchased his mother's childhood home in East Falls, Philadelphia, which was originally built by her father Jack Kelly Sr. Upon acquiring it, he stated that the house might be used as a museum space or as offices for the Princess Grace Foundation.
+Albert does not have direct ownership of the Prince's Palace, but he does possess personal homes in both La Turbie and Marchais.

-Albert, a well-known automotive enthusiast, owns vehicles like the BMW Hydrogen 7, the Lexus LS 600h, the Lexus RX 400h, and the Toyota Prius PHV.
-He also owns a Dassault Aviation Falcon 7X, a 14-passenger leisure jet, currently stationed at Nice Côte d'Azur Airport.
+Albert, a well-known automotive enthusiast, owns vehicles such as the BMW Hydrogen 7, the Lexus LS 600h, the Lexus RX 400h, and the Toyota Prius PHV.
+He also owns a Dassault Aviation Falcon 7X, a 14-passenger leisure jet currently stationed at Nice Côte d'Azur Airport.

 Albert was close friends with the artist Nall and owns some of his works.

-On 19 March 2020, amid the COVID-19 pandemic in Europe, it was announced that Albert II had tested positive for COVID-19, making him the first monarch and head of state to have contracted COVID-19.
-It was reported that he had begun to self-quarantine from within his apartment, performing his work and duties from there.
+On 19 March 2020, amid the COVID-19 pandemic in Europe, it was announced that Albert had tested positive for COVID-19, making him the first monarch and head of state to have contracted the virus.
+It was reported that he had begun to self-quarantine in his apartment, performing his work and duties from there.
 On 31 March, it was announced that he had made a full recovery.
 In April 2022, he tested positive for COVID-19 for the second time and observed a brief period of self-isolation.

-In 2021, Albert became the first head of state to fly in an electric plane, flying on 14 September 2021 in a Pipistrel Velis128 operated by Elektropostal with pilot Raphaël Domjan from Nice Airport in France over Monaco.
+In 2021, Albert became the first head of state to fly in an electric plane, flying on 14 September 2021, in a Pipistrel Velis128 operated by Elektropostal with pilot Raphaël Domjan from Nice Airport in France over Monaco.
 The plane flew for 30 minutes at a maximum altitude of 900 feet.